scambier/markov-strings/README.md

 let generator = new Markov(data, options);

-let refinedOptions = {}; // An optional object of options, for this particular generation generator.generateSentence(refinedOptions);  // Outputs an a object, containing a string and a score
+let refinedOptions = {}; // An optional object of options, for this particular generation generator.generateSentence(refinedOptions);  // Outputs an object, containing a string and a score
 ```

 ###Options